Bio

 Televisuality And Its Discontents: More Reconsideration

 In 1992, I had also simplified things too much by making the case that it was only the soap serial, which never reaches traditional closure unless it is cancelled, that would be able to tell liberatory pop culture stories.
 I now know that it is worthwhile to explore evening serial dramas and comedies to make manifest their use of the discontinuities and gaps of the serial form to alter the effect of closure on storytelling.
 Certainly, at the end of The Sopranos, creator David Chase demonstrated what could be done to the traditional gangster story by emphasizing the shock of the termination of the electronic images out of which his series had been made.
 Battlestar Galactica is equally interesting to study, but much more painful, since it collapsed from an experimental, three year subversive narrative experience into a conventional story as it began to reach closure in the fourth season.
-The Wire, Boardwalk Empire, and the latest subject of my interest, British comedy series Doc Martin, have piqued my curiosity further about the implications of TV seriality for the representation of gender, class, and the nature of reality.
-More to come, surely.
+The Wire, Boardwalk Empire, and the latest subject of my interest, British comedy series Doc Martin, have piqued my curiosity to the bursting point.
+I went looking for Jim Burr again.
+I now have a contract for a book about "television beyond formula," the title of which is yet to be determined.
+Full steam ahead!

 Goodbye/Hello